• Art magazine

 • Still life

-The Danish Architecture Center (DAC) in Copenhagen is an absolute must for everyone who is passionate about design, architecture and urban life.
-It is located in the innovative Blox building on the city of the city and offers a fascinating journey through the world of architecture and design.
+The Danish Architecture Centre (DAC) in Copenhagen is an absolute must-see for anyone passionate about design, architecture, and urban life.
+Located in the innovative BLOX building on the city's waterfront, it offers a fascinating journey through the world of architecture and design.

-The center presents both historical retrospectives and contemporary progress in a wide range of exhibitions.
-Here visitors can deepen their knowledge of the past and presence of Danish architecture and take a look at future projects.
+The center presents both historical retrospectives and contemporary developments in a wide range of exhibitions.
+Here, visitors can deepen their knowledge of the past and present of Danish architecture and get a glimpse of future projects.

-In addition to the exhibitions, the center also offers a variety of activities such as city tours and workshops, which makes it an exciting place for people of all ages.
-The roof terrace also impresses with a breathtaking panoramic view of the city.
+In addition to the exhibitions, the center also offers a variety of activities such as city tours and workshops, making it a captivating place for people of all ages.
+Furthermore, the rooftop terrace boasts a breathtaking panoramic view of the city.

 • The VM Houses